 Take some time to experiment and evaluate what works best.
 If your older adult receives caregiving services, consider asking their caregiver for input as well.

-It’s okay to have boundaries around what you will and won’t discuss.
+It’s appropriate to set boundaries on what you will and won’t discuss.
 However, there are some roadblocks to conversation that you should avoid.

-Avoid asking “Why…” or forcing your older adult to talk about something when they’re not in the mood to do.
+Avoid asking “Why…” or forcing your older adult to talk about something when they’re not in the mood to do so.
 That tends to shut down productive conversations.

 Most importantly, resist the urge to interrupt.
 The flow of the conversation will be disrupted.
 Focus on listening to them rather than speaking.

-Instead of trying to prevent someone from doing something potentially dangerous, work to redirect them towards a safer or more positive activity.
+Instead of trying to prevent someone from doing something potentially dangerous, redirect them toward a safer or more positive activity.

 It’s much easier to communicate when you are given a choice between two different things.

-This allows your older adult to focus on choosing between two clear options instead of having too many ideas and becoming overwhelmed.
+This allows your older adult to focus on choosing between two clear options instead of being overwhelmed by too many ideas.

-Asking yes or no questions works in a similar way.
+Asking yes-or-no questions works similarly.
 Instead of asking what someone wants to drink, ask “Would you like some water?”

-Making eye contact can help your older adult know that you are listening.
+Making eye contact can help your loved one know that you are listening.
 Try to match your body language to the emotion you want to express.

-It’s important to find the communication techniques that work best for you and them.
+It’s essential to identify the communication techniques that work best for you and your counterpart.
 Depending on how your older adult is feeling, verbal communication may not be their first choice.

-Some people do better when they can take their time writing a note (or even an email) versus having a spoken conversation.
+Some people perform better when they can take their time writing a note (or even an email) rather than having a spoken conversation.

-Writing gives them more time and can also help them catch mistakes like choosing an incorrect word.
+Writing gives them more time and can help them catch mistakes, such as choosing an incorrect word.
 That might help someone feel more comfortable interacting with others.

-Most of what matters when visiting and spending time with someone with dementia is exactly that – the time together.
+Most of what matters when visiting and spending time with someone with dementia is precisely that – the time together.

-Getting assistance from caregiving services can also help make the time you spend together more enjoyable, especially if managing essential daily tasks is becoming overwhelming.
+Getting assistance from caregiving services can also help make your time together more enjoyable, especially if managing essential daily tasks is becoming overwhelming.

 Recommended for you:

 Guest contributor: Susan Ashby joined the Superior Senior Care team in July of 2014 as Community Relations Manager.
-With over 27 years of experience in geriatric health, Susan brings a wealth of knowledge and insight to Superior Senior Care and plays an integral part in connecting consumers and communities with resources for independent living.
+With over 27 years of experience in geriatric health, Susan brings extensive knowledge and insight to Superior Senior Care.
+She plays an integral role in connecting consumers and communities with resources for independent living.

 All your information has been very helpful I’m taking care of my wife how has vascular dementia